traact/traact_gui/external/docs/README.md

 Note: Project recently was restructured to mimic ImGui layout.

-Please report issues or questions if something isn't clear.
+Please report issues or questions if something isn't dispose.

 ## Dependencies